Word 2016 for Windows and Mac

 Finally Word for Mac 2016 has the same version number and looks superficially like Word for Windows 2016 but dig a little deeper and it soon becomes apparent that the Mac version is missing many of the most useful features of its Windows cousin.
 We are, of course, biased towards Windows, where most of our work is, and there may possibly be some useful features in the Mac version that don’t exist in Windows.

 When developing templates to run on both platforms these are some of the problems that we’ve come across recently:

 On Windows you can insert and customise a range of content controls.
-On a Mac, although Word does now recognise content controls you can’t insert or customise them.
+On a Mac, although Word does now recognise content controls but you can’t insert or customise them.

 On Windows you can create and categorise building blocks and use Quick Part previews.
 On a Mac you can only use AutoText via the menu.

 In a Drawing canvas on Windows you can nudge the shapes with the keyboard but you can’t use the alignment commands.
 On a Mac you can’t insert a Drawing Canvas but it does recognise one if the document was created in Windows.
 In a Drawing canvas on a Mac you can’t nudge the shapes with the keyboard but you can use the alignment commands, the exact opposite of what you can do in Windows.

 On a Mac you can insert a PDF into Word.
 You can’t on Windows.